INTRODUCTION

 4. Value for members assessment

-The Trustees are required to assess the extent to which member borne charges and transactions costs represent good value for members.
+The Trustees are required to assess the extent to which members borne charges and transactions costs represent good value for members.
 There is no legal definition of “good value” and so the process of determining good value for members is a subjective one.
 We have received advice on how to assess good value from our advisers and considered regulatory guidance.

 5. Trustee knowledge and understanding

-It Is required that the trustees possess, or have access to, sufficient knowledge and understanding to run the Scheme effectively.
+It is required that the trustees possess, or have access to, sufficient knowledge and understanding to run the Scheme effectively.
 They must:

-- Be conversant with the trust deed and rules of the scheme, the scheme’s statement of investment principles and any other document recording policy for the time being adopted by the Trustees relating to the administration of the scheme generally,
+• Be conversant with the trust deed and rules of the scheme, the scheme’s statement of investment principles and any other document recording policy for the time being adopted by the Trustees relating to the administration of the scheme generally,

-- Have, to the degree that is appropriate for the purposes of enabling the individual properly to exercise his or her functions as trustee, knowledge and understanding of the law relating to pensions and trusts and the principles relating to investment the assets of occupational pension schemes.
+• Have, to the degree that is appropriate for the purposes of enabling the individual properly to exercise his or her functions as trustee, knowledge and understanding of the law relating to pensions and trusts and the principles relating to investment the assets of occupational pension schemes.

-James Mcllveen - On behalf of the Trustees of the AJ Power Ltd No.1 R&DBS
+Jason Gibson - Chair - On behalf of the Trustees of the AJ Power Ltd No.1 R&DBS